Listen and subscribe to the Sky Sports World Cup podcast

 The World Cup Podcast will be your one-stop shop for insight, analysis and a light-hearted look at the tournament, with some of Sky Sports' biggest names featuring across the duration of the tournament.

-In episode two of Sky Sports' World Cup podcast, host Joe Thomlinson is joined by former England international Karen Carney to discuss who they think will start for England in their opening Group B match against Iran.
+In episode five of the Sky Sports World Cup podcast, host Ron Walker is joined by Sky Sports News' Rob Dorsett and Geraint Hughes to look back on a tough day for Wales and England in Qatar.

-Sky Sports News' Geraint Hughes also joins the podcast from Doha to reveal how the Wales squad is settling into life in Qatar ahead of their first World Cup for 64 years!
+Rob explains his worries for Harry Kane after casting an eye over him during England's poor 0-0 with the USA, and we ask the question on everyone's lips - where was Phil Foden?

+Geraint joins us from Doha where he's less than impressed with Wales' 2-0 defeat to Iran, leaving qualification out of their hands and needing to beat England in their final group game to have any hope of going through.
+Gareth Bale and Aaron Ramsey were both off-colour again - do Wales need to find a new Plan B and fast?

 Subscribe today and make sure you don't miss an episode of the Sky Sports World Cup Podcast.